 - While Google’s new air gestures can prove handy, they definitely impact battery life because the Pixel 4 is vigilant for movement nearby.
 If you’re not enamored of them anyway, head into Settings > System > Motion Sense and toggle it off.

 - Turn on Dark mode — it’s both cool and a battery saver.
-Dark theme via Settings > Display.
-Since the Pixel 4 has an OLED screen, where pixels are lit individually, it won’t drain the battery as fast when most of them are not lit; dark backgrounds require less power.
+Just tap on Dark Theme via Settings > Display.
+Since the Pixel 4 has an OLED screen where pixels are lit individually, it won’t drain the battery as fast when most of them are not lit — dark backgrounds require less power.

 - Tweak more display settings.
-There are three things that will help that we haven’t covered yet and all are accessible via Settings > Display.
-First, reduce Screen timeout as far as you can stand, then in Lock screen display make sure Always on is toggled off, and finally in Styles and wallpapers, choose a wallpaper that is static and mostly dark.
+There are three things that will help that we haven’t covered yet, and all are accessible via Settings > Display.
+First, reduce Screen Timeout as far as you can stand, then in Lock Screen Display, make sure Always on is toggled off.
+Finally, in Styles and Wallpapers, choose a wallpaper that is static and mostly dark.

 - Turn on Battery Saver.
 You can do this via the notification shade or by going to Settings > Battery > Battery Saver.
-It will limit background updates, kill some visual effects, stop location gathering and other background app activities, stop listening for “Ok, Google”, and turn on Dark theme.
-You probably don’t want this on all the time, but tap on Set a schedule and you’ll find the option to automatically trigger it at a certain battery percentage, or based on your daily routine, which factors in when you usually charge up your Pixel 4 and decides when it needs to turn on to ensure that you’ll make it there without running out of power.
+It will limit background updates, kill some visual effects, stop location gathering and other background app activities, stop listening for, “Ok, Google,” and turn on Dark Theme.
+You probably don’t want this on all the time, but tap on Set a Schedule, and you’ll find the option to automatically trigger it at a certain battery percentage or based on your daily routine.
+The “daily routine” option factors in when you usually charge up your Pixel 4, and it decides when it needs to turn on to ensure that you’ll make it there without running out of power.

 - You can find a few more ideas in our general smartphone battery tips.